 Dr Rowden's regular anaesthetists are Dr Russell Hancock and Dr John Hamilton.
-Both anaesthetists are part of the St George Anaesthetic Group.
+Both doctors are part of the St George Anaesthetic Group and their office can be contacted on (02) 9588 1616.
+Occasionally another anaesthetist may be used.
+If there is any doubt in your mind concerning the anaesthetic, we would strongly recommend that you seek an independent second opinion.